mdefy/markdown-editor-core/README.md

 ### How to use

-To instantiate Markdown Editor, you must specify a wrapper element and you can pass an optional [configuration object](#configuration-options).
+To instantiate `MarkdownEditor`, you must specify a wrapper element and you can pass an optional [configuration object](#configuration-options).

 ```typescript